Guide to the Rivanna Trail

 The trail continues under Monticello Avenue, and hugs Moore's Creek as it makes its way to the Rivanna River.
 Be prepared to scramble over rocks, trample through sand, and see a variety of wildlife, exposed rock cliffs, the old livestock market, and historic mill buildings.
 Note that some parts of this section are particularly rocky and uneven.
 Cross the pedestrian bridge, turn right through the Woolen Mills property to Market Street.
 After a short walk on Market, turn right on Riverside Avenue to Riverview Park.
 The bridge at Woolen Mills is currently closed, pending completion of final construction details and resolution of some outstanding permitting and inspection issues.
 We will post here when the bridge is open; until then, this segment is open for only out-and-back traffic.

-The Free State Trail is a spur of the Rivanna Trail that runs from a point between Locust Lane and Holmes Avenue north through Pen Park, Dunlora, and Belvedere.
+The River North Trail is a spur of the Rivanna Trail that runs from a point between Locust Lane and Holmes Avenue north through Pen Park, Dunlora, and Belvedere, including an area once known as Free State.
 In 1788, Amy Bowles Farrow, an interracial free woman of color, bought 224 acres of land that is now Belvedere and part of Dunlora.
 The area became known as Free State in the 1870s, and was one of the earliest free black communities in Virginia.

 Please respect signage and stay on trails open to the public.